L4stIdi0t/Unraid-template/README.md

 https://discord.com/invite/7QVzvjcDDM

-Disclaimer, I am most of the time not the creator of the image and my knowledge is not endless and I will always do me best to help.
+Disclaimer, I am most of the time not the creator of the image and my knowledge is not endless and I will always do my best to help.

-If you are the creator of an image and do not like that I have created a template, please send me a message and it will be removed.
+If you are the creator of an image and do not like that I have created a template for it, please send me a message and it will be removed.